ManojKJ27/Musical-Instrument-Tuning-Assistant/README.md

 - Real-time pitch detection framework is ready in Python and MATLAB

 # Challenges:
 - [SOLVED] The execution time (on average) is 3~4 seconds for 1s of audio input.
-This would make it difficult for real time implementation.
+This would make real time implementation difficult
 - Silence detection.
 The SNR calculation is not clear (unlike MATLAB)
 - On average the pitch estimate has a deviation from ideal result of about 1Hz.
-Though small, we want to reduce this error.
+Though small, we want to reduce this error
 - [SOLVED] Identifying different Octaves and Swaras (Sa, Pa, Sa#)
 - Pitch estimation carried out even when there is no signal from instrument
 - Large deviation in pitch estimated.
 Though infrequent, we wish to eliminate the occurence of such results